-What happens to this blog if WordPress goes under or if this blog+files were stored on my own server and it went down?
+You can’t ignore Blockstack, it’s one of the easiest gateways to exploring the decentralised landscape.
+I mean, what happens to this blog if WordPress goes down or if this blog+files were stored on my own server and that went down?
 It’s time to start thinking decentralisation and web 3.
 Time to start looking into a permanent, decentralised alternative, even to WordPress.
 That’s not to say I’m ready to jack in all the nice features, integrations and plug-ins that WordPress has to offer.
 But… it’s time to check up on the progress of this better future.

 I’ve been exploring into the Blockstack ecosystem and am impressed.
 It took me a while to get a grip on how it differs with say, full Ethereum dapps, and how it uses blockchain (or not at all), but its primary focus is on utility (decentralised apps), encouraging their creation, where the user retains full control over their data, identity, funds (if used) and storage.
 So in short, yes, they are decentralised.
 It also means you don’t need lots of different usernames and passwords.

 I hope maybe this page (synopsis and links), can provide quick access into Blockstack ecosystem for anyone (re)-visiting, (and also myself).

 Read the FAQ, and also for differences between Ethereum and Blockstack.

 Storage: the user is still given a choice and degree of control over their choice of storage.

 Bitcoin: this is used for a couple of dapps including Graphite docs.